rameshchandra8520/NextjsDashboard/README.md

 # Next.js Dashboard with Google Authentication

+By Ramesh Chandra Pola,

-A modern dashboard application built with Next.js, featuring Google OAuth authentication and a responsive UI.
+A modern dashboard application built with Next.js, featuring Google OAuth authentication and a responsive UI for managing pizza orders.

 ## Features